Contractive coupling rates and curvature lower bounds for Markov chains: Applications

 \subsubsection{Examples of interacting random walks}

-As anticipated before and following \cite{con-2022}, as an application of Theorem \ref{thm:interacting} and looking for a discrete analogue of Proposition \ref{prop:curv-gauss-bak-eme} we now consider two particular examples of interacting random walks.
-In this subsection, we stick to the particular choice of $V^-$ given in \eqref{eq:v-min} and write $V = V^+$.
+As anticipated, as an application of Theorem \ref{thm:interacting} and looking for a discrete analogue of Proposition \ref{prop:curv-gauss-bak-eme}, we now revisit some particular examples of interacting random walks considered in \cite{con-2022} .
+In this subsection, we stick to the particular choice of $V^-$ given in \eqref{eq:v-min} (for which \eqref{eqn: additional assumptions interacting random walks - 2} is satisfied) and we simply write $V = V^+$.
+Notice first of all that our assumption \eqref{eqn: additional assumptions interacting random walks - 1} can be written equivalently as